 Most shops offer detailed quality documentation, y compris:

-- First Article Inspection (Fai) Reports: For new projects, to verify the first part meets all specifications.
+- First Article Inspection (FAI) Reports: For new projects, to verify the first part meets all specifications.